Read time: 4 minutes

 Get the support you need, the moment you need it

 When it comes to comforting your baby, there is no ‘right’ way – it completely depends on what they respond to.
-Below are a few tried-and-tested methods that mums have found helpful1:
+Here are a few tried-and-tested methods that mums have found helpful1,2:

-- Calm them with white noise (e.g. the hairdryer, vacuum cleaner)
+- Calm them with white noise (e.g. the hairdryer or vacuum cleaner).

 If you suspect your baby may have colic, watch our short video for tips and advice to help manage their symptoms.